The Shortcut

 Nintendo Switch vs Lite: games 🕹

-Games that don’t support handheld mode or require Joy-Con motion control can’t be played with the Nintendo Switch Lite straight out of the box.
+Games that don’t support handheld mode or require Joy-Con motion control can’t be played with the Switch Lite straight out of the box.
 If you’re hoping to play Super Mario Party, Just Dance, 1-2-Switch, ARMS, or Ring Fit Adventure, you’ll need to grab a pair of Joy-Con controllers separately and wirelessly connect them to your Nintendo Switch Lite.
+You’re also stuck using the 5.5-inch screen and will need a way to prop it up as the Lite doesn’t have a stand built-in.

 Nintendo Switch vs Lite: differences 🤔

-They look different, they feel different and they play differently.
-The Nintendo Switch and Nintendo Switch Lite have some major distinctions to be aware of.
+The Switch and Switch Lite look different, feel different, and play differently, which means they have some major distinctions to be aware of.

 🎮 Joy-Con controllers: With that portable exclusivity comes a few design changes.
 The Nintendo Switch Lite doesn’t have detachable Joy-Con controllers, so can’t be used to play any games that require them without purchasing an additional pair.
 The buttons on the console’s left-hand side have also been replaced with a D-pad – although it makes no functional difference.